4RK4L10N/Auto_plant_watering/README.md

 -- DO NOT USE PIN 13 on the arduino to trigger the pump - it's used by the bootloader and will cause the pump firing on and off at power ON/reboot
 -- make sure to callibrate the pump by changing the line with your own sensor readings analogRead(A0) where 490=YOUR_WET_VALUE and 1023=YOUR_DRY_VALUE
 -- adjust the delay if needed - giving it 1min(60000ms) seems to be the enough for letting the dirt absorb the water and read stable water levels
 -- you might want to use non-mineral water as it can cause long term corrosion depending on your pump
+-- can also work on DIGISPARK for a more compact version of the system

 ENJOY HAVING AN ARDUINO TAKING CARE OF YOUR GREEN FRIENDS FOR YOU